 - Take a nap.

-Add in others that help slow you down.
+Add in others you know help you.
 Play with your dog.
 Buy yourself flowers.
 Look up at the clouds.
 Sing a song in your car.
 Window shop.
 Clean your bathroom (surprisingly cathartic).
 Turn Off Your Phone.

 How do you tame your September buzz?
-I'd love to hear your ideas!
+Post your ideas in comments!

 Wishing you the perfect combination of energy & balance.
 You can do it!